ThemeWizz/twz-software-license-manager-library/README.md

-# Software License Manager PHP Class #
+# TWZ Software License Manager PHP Class #
-This class can be used in a PHP application to contact a WordPress based license server using the free [Software License Manager Plugin](https://wordpress.org/plugins/software-license-manager/).
+This class can be used in a PHP application to contact a WordPress based license server using the [TWZ Software License Manager Plugin](https://wordpress.org/plugins/twz-software-license-manager/).
 ## Usage ##
 - Install WordPress on your license server
-- Install the Software License Manager Plugin on that server
+- Install the TWZ Software License Manager Plugin on that server
 - Configure the plugin, e.g. setting the secret key for validation
-- Include my class in your PHP application
+- Include TWZ_License class in your PHP application
-- Change the const variables in the class to match your license server settings
-- Instantiate the class in your script, e.g. `$LIC = new SoftwareLicenseManager();`
+- Instantiate the class in your script, e.g. `$twz_license = new TWZ_License();`
+- Set the license server URL property, e.g. `$twz_license->setLicenseServerURL('5766474b540');`
+- Set the license server verification key property, e.g. `$twz_license->setVerificationKey('5766474b540');`
-- Set the license key property, e.g. `$LIC->setKey('5766474b540');`
+- Set the license key property, e.g. `$twz_license->setLicenseKey('5766474b540');`
 - Load the details for that license from the license server, e.g. `$LIC->load();`
 - Use other methods as needed, e.g.:
   - `$LIC->activate();`